 In British English, however, there’s a slight difference between the words with “s” and those without.
 Those without the “s” are used as adjectives (“forward motion,” “backward glance”), while the others are used for the most part as adverbs (“move forwards,” “run backwards”).

-And by the way, some people think “Where is it at?” is incorrect because the sentence ends with a preposition.
-But that’s not the problem.
+And by the way, some people think “Where’s it at?” is incorrect because the sentence ends with a preposition.
+That’s not the case.
 See FAQ #1.

 16. “So …”: